furuhashilab/State-of-the-Map-2022/README.md

 For local network communication, wireless connection using Wi-Fi was designed as the highest priority.

-The connection to UNVT Portable uses an automatic Wi-Fi connection function with QR codes, and each subject map is displayed with a QR code for each subject map, etc., designed to allow even municipal staff unfamiliar with digital terminals to easily access geospatial information.
+The connection to UNVT Portable uses an automatic Wi-Fi connection function with QR codes, and each thematic map is displayed with a QR code for each thematic map, etc., designed to allow even municipal staff unfamiliar with digital terminals to easily access geospatial information.

-### 5. DEVELOPMENT
+# 5. DEVELOPMENT
 We generated multiple variations of tile datasets that are versatile depending on the data source.
 Specifically, we used OpenStreetMap, SRTM, Landsat imagery, and open geospatial data provided by the Japanese government.

-In this use case, all data is pre-installed on a RaspberryPi terminal in combination with the RaspberryPi OS and various web hosting/Wi-Fi access point tools implemented as UNVT Portable.
+In this use case, all data is pre-installed on a RaspberryPi device in combination with the RaspberryPi OS and various web hosting/Wi-Fi access point tools implemented as UNVT Portable.

-The terminals that connect to the UNVT Portable terminal via Wi-Fi are implemented for cross-platform use, including smartphones, tablets, and PC terminals.
+The browsing device that connect to the UNVT Portable device via Wi-Fi are implemented for cross-platform use, including smartphones, tablets, and PC terminals.

 We plan to bring the UNVT Portable implemented in this way to local governments and conduct demonstration tests to see if it functions effectively in actual operations.

-## 8. REFERENCES.
+# 6. REFERENCES.

-Eom, K.S., Arias, R., Brovelli, M.A., Criloux, G., Kang, H.K., Li, K.J., 2017, United Nations Open GIS initiative: the first year of activities, Geoingegneria Ambientale e Mineraria, 2017, 151(2), 5–8, ISSN: 11219041.
+* Eom, K.S., Arias, R., Brovelli, M.A., Criloux, G., Kang, H.K., Li, K.J., 2017, United Nations Open GIS initiative: the first year of activities, Geoingegneria Ambientale e Mineraria, 2017, 151(2), 5–8, ISSN: 11219041.

-Fujimura, H., Martin Sanchez, O., Gonzalez Ferreiro, D., Kayama, Y., Hayashi, H., Iwasaki, N., Mugambi, F., Obukhov, T., Motojima, Y., and Sato, T., 2019, Design and development of the UN Vector Tile Toolkit, Int.
+* Fujimura, H., Martin Sanchez, O., Gonzalez Ferreiro, D., Kayama, Y., Hayashi, H., Iwasaki, N., Mugambi, F., Obukhov, T., Motojima, Y., and Sato, T., 2019, Design and development of the UN Vector Tile Toolkit, Int.
 Arch.
 Photogramm.
 Remote Sens.
 Spatial Inf.
 Sci., XLII-4/W14, 57–62, https://doi.org/10.5194/isprs-archives-XLII-4-W14-57-2019.

-The United Nations Vector Tile Toolkit, 2022. https://github.com/un-vector-tile-toolkit (22 May 2022).
+* The United Nations Vector Tile Toolkit, 2022. https://github.com/un-vector-tile-toolkit (22 May 2022).

-UN Open GIS Initiative, 2022a, UN Open GIS Initiative. http://www.unopengis.org/ (22 May 2022).
+* UN Open GIS Initiative, 2022a, UN Open GIS Initiative. http://www.unopengis.org/ (22 May 2022).